Dirac and Weyl Fermions -- the Only Causal Systems: Systems with Causal Time Evolution

 \subsection{Position representation}

-In analyzing the SCT $(W,E)$ the imprimitivity theorem by Mackey 1949, 1955 \cite{M49},\cite{M55} (see (\ref{A:IT}) is essential.
-By this theorem $W|_{ ISU(2)}$ is an induced representation of a representation $D$ of $SU(2)$ and $E$ is the related system of imprimitivity. $D$ is uniquely determined up to unitary equivalence.
+In analyzing the SCT $(W,E)$ the imprimitivity theorem by Mackey 1949, 1955 \cite{M49},\cite{M55}, reported in (\ref{A:IT}), is essential.
+By this theorem, up to unitary equivalence, $W|_{ ISU(2)}$ is a representation induced from a representation $D$ of $SU(2)$ and $E$ is the related system of imprimitivity.
 Let $D$ act on the Hilbert space $\mathcal{S}$.
 Then $(W,E)$ is unitarily equivalent to the position representation $(W^{pos},E^{can})$ (cf. \cite{W62},\cite{L69}), which is characterized by

 on $L^2(\R^3,\mathcal{S})$ with $(b,B)\in ISU(2)$ and $\Delta\subset \R^3$ a measurable set. $E^{can}$ is called the \textbf{canonical} PM.
 Note that $W$ is not determined by $W|_{ISU(2)}$. \\ The spin$-j$ components for $j\in\N_0/2$ of $W|_{ISU(2)}$ are the eigenspaces to the eigenvalues $j(j+1)$ of the square of the spin vector operator $S:=J-X\times P$.
 The orbital angular momentum $X\times P$ refers to the \textbf{causal} position operator $X$, which in position representation is given by $\big(X_k^{pos}\psi\big)(x)=x_k\psi(x)$.